kentontroy/CDP7_MultinodeDeployment/README.md

 Forked from Harsh's last updates on June 20, 2020 --

-See the following guides for forked updates -- README-changes-in-forked-version.md <br>
+See the following guides for forked updates -- <br>
+README-changes-in-forked-version.md <br>
 README-troubleshooting.md <br>
 README-aws-example.md <br>